Turing patterns on non-fluctuating surfaces under mechanical stresses: Introduction

-It is crucial to emphasize that the fixed lattice model under consideration is physically nontrivial, despite the fact that the model is more easily simulated than the fluctuating lattice models in Refs. \cite{Diguet-etal-PRE2024,FKato-SM2025} due to the reduction in the number of variables.
+It must be emphasized that the fixed lattice model under consideration is physically nontrivial, despite the fact that the model is more easily simulated than the fluctuating lattice models in Refs. \cite{Diguet-etal-PRE2024,FKato-SM2025}.
 The underlying reason for the non-triviality is that entropy can only be calculated on fluctuating lattices by using the scale invariant property of the partition function \cite{Wheater-JPA1994}.
-In contrast, this property is not present in the fixed lattice model, and therefore, the fixed lattice model is defined in the limit of small fluctuations for the non-trivial entropy calculation.
-In the definition procedure of the fixed lattice model, the elastic energy of the lattice network is included in the model Hamiltonian, as in the fluctuating membranes, despite the constant lattice bond length resulting from the fixed vertex positions $\vec{r}$.
-The implemented elastic energy allows us to obtain the small fluctuation limit of a mechanical free energy originally defined on the fluctuating lattices.
+In contrast, this property is not present in the fixed lattice model, and therefore, the fixed lattice model should be defined in the limit of small fluctuations of the fluctuating models.
+In the definition procedure of the fixed lattice model, the elastic energy of the lattice network is included in the model Hamiltonian, as in the fluctuating membranes, despite the constant lattice bond length.
+The implemented elastic energy allows us to obtain the small fluctuation limit of a mechanical free energy.
 Using this free energy and microscopic Hamiltonian, we can calculate entropy like in the fluctuating membrane models in Ref. \cite{FKato-SM2025}.
 The supplementary material provides a detailed discussion of the non-triviality of the fixed-lattice modeling.

 This paper is organized as follows: The main text introduces the aforementioned extended model and presents the results obtained from fixed 2D regular square and regular triangular lattices, as well as from a fixed 3D cubic lattice.
 The primary objective of this study is to examine how TPs respond to external mechanical stimuli, particularly lattice deformations, in order to ascertain whether the responses are the same as those of fluctuating lattices.
 Additionally, it addresses whether the stress relaxation phenomena can be adequately captured in the canonical simulations.
 To this end, the stress formula, which is typically derived from fluctuating lattices \cite{Diguet-etal-PRE2024,FKato-SM2025}, is applied to fixed lattices.
 The validity of the stress formula on the fixed square and triangular lattices is demonstrated by presenting the details of this problem in the supplementary material.
+The supplementary material provides simulation codes for generating converged configurations on non-fluctuating square, triangular, and 3D cubic lattices.